-- frequently, meaning once a week or more; or - overnight, meaning between 2am and 6am; or - satisfies the "period condition", meaning four times or more in a 30 day period; and - provides the opportunity for contact with children. - 6.4 It is for the School to decide whether a role amounts to "regulated activity" taking into account all the relevant circumstances.
-However nearly all posts at the School will amount to regulated activity.
-Limited exceptions could include an administrative post undertaken on a temporary basis in the School office outside of term time or voluntary posts which are supervised. - 6.5 The DBS now issues a DBS disclosure certificate to the subject of the check only, rather than to the School.
+6.5 The DBS issues the DBS disclosure certificate to the subject of the check only, rather than to the School.
 It is a condition of employment with the School that the original disclosure certificate is provided to the School within two weeks of it being received by the applicant.
 Original certificates should not be sent by post.
-Applicants must instead bring the original certificate into the School within two weeks of it being received.
-A convenient time and date for doing so should be arranged with the School's Personnel Manager as soon as the certificate has been received.
+A convenient time and date for bringing the certificate into the School so should be arranged with the School's Personnel Manager as soon as it has been received.
 Applicants who are unable to attend at the School to provide the certificate are required to send in a certified copy by post or email within two weeks of the original disclosure certificate being received.
 Certified copies must be sent to the Personnel Manager.
 Where a certified copy is sent, the original disclosure certificate must still be provided prior to the first day of work.
+Employment will remain conditional upon the original certificate being provided and it being considered satisfactory by the School.

+Starting work pending receipt of the DBS disclosure certificate

-Employment will remain conditional upon the original certificate being provided and it being considered satisfactory by the School. - 6.6 If there is a delay in receiving a DBS disclosure, the Head Mistress (teaching staff) and Bursar (support staff) have the discretion to allow an individual to begin work pending receipt of the disclosure certificate.
-This will only be allowed if all other checks, including a clear check of the Children's Barred List (where the position amounts to regulated activity), have been completed and once appropriate safeguards have been put in place. - DBS checks will still be requested for applicants with recent periods of overseas residence and those with little or no previous UK residence.
-These applicants may also be asked to provide further information, including a criminal records check from the relevant jurisdiction(s), a certificate of good conduct and/or references from any employment held.
+6.6 If there is a delay in receiving a DBS disclosure, the Head Mistress (teaching staff) and Bursar (support staff) have the discretion to allow an individual to begin work pending receipt of the disclosure certificate.
+This will only be allowed if all other checks, including a clear check of the Children's Barred List (where the position amounts to regulated activity), have been completed and once a risk assessment has been carried out and appropriate safeguards have been put in place.

+Applicants with periods of overseas residence

+6.7 DBS checks will still be requested for applicants with recent periods of overseas residence and those with little or no previous UK residence.
+The School will take into account the 'DBS unusual addresses guide' in such circumstances.